privacycoop/cns-commons/sampleApi/readme.md

-Simple API for reading and updating CNS data
+Simple REST API for reading and updating CNS data

 2 core calls are implemented:
 1) GetOpts